Principal infinity-bundles -- General theory: Twisted bundles and twisted cohomology

 \end{definition} \begin{remark} The original definition of \emph{gerbe with band} in \cite{Giraud} is slightly more general than that of \emph{$G$-gerbe} (with band) in \cite{Breen}: in the former the local sheaf of groups whose delooping is locally equivalent to the gerbe need not descend to the base.
 These more general Giraud gerbes are 1-gerbes in the sense of Definition \ref{nGerbe}, but only the slightly more restrictive $G$-gerbes of Breen have the good property of being connected fiber $\infty$-bundles.
 From our perspective this is the decisive property of gerbes, and the notion of band is relevant only in this case. \end{remark} \begin{example} For $G$ a 0-group this reduces to the notion of band as introduced in \cite{Giraud}, for the case of $G$-gerbes as in \cite{Breen}. \end{example}

-{\bf Acknowledgements.} The writeup of this article and the companions \cite{NSSb, NSSc} was initiated during a visit by the first two authors to the third author's institution, University of Glasgow, in summer 2011.
+{\bf Acknowledgements.} The writeup of this article and the companion \cite{NSSb} was initiated during a visit by the first two authors to the third author's institution, University of Glasgow, in summer 2011.
 It was completed in summer 2012 when all three authors were guests at the Erwin Schr\"{o}dinger Institute in Vienna.
-The authors gratefully acknowledge the support of the Engineering and Physical Sciences Research Council grant number EP/I010610/1 and the support of the ESI.
+The authors gratefully acknowledge the support of the Engineering and Physical Sciences Research Council grant number EP/I010610/1 and the support of the ESI; D.S. gratefully acknowledges the support of the Australian Research Council (grant number DP120100106); U.S. acknowledges the support of the Dutch Research Organization NWO (project number 613.000.802).
 U.S. thanks Domenico Fiorenza for inspiring discussion about twisted cohomology.
+We also thank Eivind O. Hjelle for pointing out a missing assumption in the statement of Lemma \ref{TrivialityOfGBundlesOverPoints} in an earlier version.